How to Inspect a V6 Engine with an Articulating Borescopes

 The whole process is extremely straightforward.
 Just remember to only do the inspection when the engine is completely off and cooled to avoid damage to the borescope and engine.
 If you reach a point where the borescope is being blocked, don’t try to force the probe through, it will damage the optics or the engine components.

-Whether your V6 engine powers an aircraft, car, or off-road vehicle, it’s important to make sure the engine is being properly maintained.
+Whether your V6 engine powers an aircraft, car, or off-road vehicle, it’s important to make sure the engine is properly maintained.
 Using an articulating borescope for regular inspections can help with service and maintenance before major problems arise, and help identify issues when the engine is having trouble.
 Keep an articulating borescope in your toolbox for the next time you need to inspect your V6 engine!